andrepadez/astro-global-state/README.md

 Global state management for Astro + React Query, designed specifically for SSR/hydration safety in Astro's island architecture.

+## Active Development

+The API is final and won't change.
+For the use cases tested so far, Hydration Mismatch is not a problem anymore (both in development and build).
+If you encounter any issues, please report them as an issue so we can move this to v1 soon.

 ## Installation

 ```bash